peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 Represents an arbitrary-precision binary floating-point number.
 (The "E" stands for "extended", meaning that instances of this class can be values other than numbers proper, such as infinity and not-a-number.)
-Each number consists of an integer mantissa (significand) and an integer exponent, both arbitrary-precision.
-The value of the number equals mantissa (significand) * 2^exponent.
-This class also supports values for negative zero, not-a-number (NaN) values, and infinity. <p>Passing a signaling NaN to any arithmetic operation shown here will signal the flag FlagInvalid and return a quiet NaN, even if another operand to that operation is a quiet NaN, unless noted otherwise.</p> <p>Passing a quiet NaN to any arithmetic operation shown here will return a quiet NaN, unless noted otherwise.</p> <p>Unless noted otherwise, passing a null arbitrary-precision binary float argument to any method here will throw an exception.</p> <p>When an arithmetic operation signals the flag FlagInvalid, FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the operation's trap is enabled in the arithmetic context (see EContext's Traps property).</p> <p>An arbitrary-precision binary float value can be serialized in one of the following ways:</p> <ul> <li>By calling the toString() method.
+ Each number consists of an integer significand and an integer exponent, both arbitrary-precision.
+The value of the number equals significand * 2^exponent.
+This class also supports values for negative zero, not-a-number (NaN) values, and infinity. <p>Passing a signaling NaN to any arithmetic operation shown here will signal the flag FlagInvalid and return a quiet NaN, even if another operand to that operation is a quiet NaN, unless noted otherwise.</p> <p>Passing a quiet NaN to any arithmetic operation shown here will return a quiet NaN, unless noted otherwise.</p> <p>Unless noted otherwise, passing a null arbitrary-precision binary floating-point number argument to any method here will throw an exception.</p> <p>When an arithmetic operation signals the flag FlagInvalid, FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the operation's trap is enabled in the arithmetic context (see EContext's Traps property).</p> <p>An arbitrary-precision binary floating-point number value can be serialized in one of the following ways:</p> <ul>
- However, not all strings can be converted back to an arbitrary-precision binary float without loss, especially if the string has a fractional part.</li> <li>By calling the UnsignedMantissa, Exponent, and IsNegative properties, and calling the IsInfinity, IsQuietNaN, and IsSignalingNaN methods.
-The return values combined will uniquely identify a particular arbitrary-precision binary float value.</li></ul> <p>If an operation requires creating an intermediate value that might be too big to fit in memory (or might require more than 2 gigabytes of memory to store -- due to the current use of a 32-bit integer internally as a length), the operation may signal an invalid-operation flag and return not-a-number (NaN).
-In certain rare cases, the compareTo method may throw OutOfMemoryError (called OutOfMemoryError in Java) in the same circumstances.</p> <p><b>Thread safety</b></p>
- <p>Instances of this class are immutable, so they are inherently
+ <li>By calling the toString() method.
+However, not all strings can be
+ converted back to an arbitrary-precision binary floating-point number without loss, especially if the string has a fractional part.</li>
+ <li>By calling the UnsignedMantissa, Exponent, and IsNegative
+ properties, and calling the IsInfinity, IsQuietNaN, and IsSignalingNaN methods.
+The return values combined will uniquely identify a particular arbitrary-precision binary floating-point number value.</li></ul> <p>If an operation requires creating an intermediate value that might be too big to fit in memory (or might require more than 2 gigabytes of memory to store -- due to the current use of a 32-bit integer internally as a length), the operation may signal an invalid-operation flag and return not-a-number (NaN).
+In certain rare cases, the compareTo method may throw OutOfMemoryError (called OutOfMemoryError in Java) in the same circumstances.</p> <p><b>Thread safety</b></p> <p>Instances of this class are immutable, so they are inherently safe for use by multiple threads.
+Multiple instances of this object with the same properties are interchangeable, so they should not be compared using the "==" operator (which might only check if each side of the operator is the same instance).</p>
- safe for use by multiple threads.
-Multiple instances of this object with the same properties are interchangeable, so they should not be compared using the "==" operator (which might only check if each side of the operator is the same instance).</p> <p><b>Comparison considerations</b></p> <p>This class's natural ordering (under the compareTo method) is not consistent with the Equals method.
+ <p><b>Comparison considerations</b></p> <p>This class's natural
+ ordering (under the compareTo method) is not consistent with the Equals method.
 This means that two values that compare as equal under the compareTo method might not be equal under the Equals method.
 The compareTo method compares the mathematical values of the two instances passed to it (and considers two different NaN values as equal), while two instances with the same mathematical value, but different exponents, will be considered unequal under the Equals method.</p>
  <p><b>Security note</b></p> <p>It is not recommended to implement
  security-sensitive algorithms using the methods in this class, for several reasons:</p> <ul> <li><code>EFloat</code> objects are immutable, so they can't be modified, and the memory they occupy is not guaranteed to be cleared in a timely fashion due to garbage collection.
 This is relevant for applications that use many-bit-long numbers as secret parameters.</li> <li>The methods in this class (especially those that involve arithmetic) are not guaranteed to be "constant-time" (non-data-dependent) for all relevant inputs.
 Certain attacks that involve encrypted communications have exploited the timing and other aspects of such communications to derive keying material or cleartext indirectly.</li></ul> <p>Applications should instead use dedicated security libraries to handle big numbers in security-sensitive algorithms.</p>

 ## Fields